 I get asked frequently how certain pre-existing conditions will be handled by the underwriter of a disability insurance policy.
 The truth is that if you have a pre-existing medical condition, it may affect the outcome of your disability insurance application.

 Take the example of someone who has a bad back for which they have sought treatment in the past.
 Even though they may have never been disabled for this condition before, it doesn’t mean that it won’t happen in the future as they get older, and as the condition possibly worsens.
-I’ve been asked many times why the applicant simply can’t pay a slightly higher premium and have coverage for their back.
+I’ve been asked many times why the applicant simply can’t pay a slightly higher premium and be insured for their back ailment.

 The Medical Exclusion Rider BECOMES NECESSARY WHEN:

 The insurance company has identified medical history that increases the chance of you making a disability claim at some point in the future.

 You have a specific medical problem with clearly identifiable symptoms, such as organ, joint or musculoskeletal disorders.